-Best Things to do in Bali Indonesia #6 – Beach-club and rooftop bar hopping
+Activity #6 – Beach-club and rooftop bar hopping

 Some might claim that slowly getting drunk off cocktails at beach clubs may be the classier version of partying it into the night at a club in Kuta, and, to an extent, they’re right.
 In Bali, it’s 100% accepted to get dressed up to the nines, head to popular beach clubs such as Potato Head Beach Club, Finns Beach Club, KU DE TA, and the Rooftop Sunset Bar at Double-Six, and just drink your way into the night with cheap beers, funky cocktails, and the occasional drunkenly ordered wine bottle that tomorrow’s you might regret but today’s you knows is the absolute right thing to do.